 When registering for summer alternate courses, you may use GWR for up to 2 days prior to the course's start date; thereafter, you must register via Mail-In Registration or in person prior to the end of Late Registration.

 How many times can I access GWR?

 You may access the GWR system as many times as needed throughout the web registration period to register for, add, and drop courses.
-Any changes in course selection must be made in person at the appropriate office(s) after Web Registration ends, but prior to the end of Late Registration.
+Any changes in course additions must be made on a Graduate Change of Registration form after Web Registration ends, but prior to the end of Late Registration.
 Upon submission, the form is routed to the appropriate office(s) for signature, and then routed to the Records Office.
 Graduate student forms are accessed via Inside Loyola, Loyola Self-Service, select Student Forms.
 You will be contacted if there are issues with the form submission.

 You may add courses to your registration request throughout the web registration period.
 This involves making payment for the additional course(s).
 Failure to do so may result in cancellation of your entire registration.

 You may also drop courses throughout the web registration period and the Course Withdrawal period.
-When dropping summer alternate courses you may use GWR for up to 5 days prior to the course's start date; thereafter, you must drop courses using the Change of Registration form until the close of the withdrawal period.
+When dropping summer courses you may use GWR for up to 2 days prior to the course's start date; thereafter, you must drop courses using the Graduate Change of Registration form until the close of the withdrawal period.
 When dropping fall or spring courses, follow the academic calendar web registration period for electronic dropping or use the Graduate Change of Registration form during the withdrawal period.
 If your dropped courses result in a credit balance on your student account, you are refunded via check.
-The $25 registration fee is non-refundable.

 To protect your information, time limits are built into the GWR system.
-You are allotted five minutes per screen.
-Each time you Submit to move to the next screen, the five minute clock begins again.
-If you do not Submit, your session times-out after five minutes, and you have to log in and begin your registration session again.
+You are allotted approximately five minutes per screen.
+Each time you Submit to move to the next screen, the clock begins again.
+If you do not Submit, your session times-out, and you have to log in and begin your registration session again.

 How do I use GWR?